Article

 Good debt might be a low-cost mortgage, investing in yourself through a student loan or borrowing to build a successful business.
 It’s debt that ultimately improves your financial position.
 Bad debt on the other hand is a drain with no financial benefit – expensive personal loans, overdrafts and credit cards for instance.
 These should be repaid as soon as possible.

 It is so easy to take on debt these days with ‘buy now pay later’ (BNPL) options online.
 If you do use these, keep careful track and ensure you minimise interest as much as possible.
 Typically, you get a set interest-free period with payment only taken from your account on an agreed date if you decide to keep the items.
-After that ‘buy now pay later’ becomes ‘buy now pay more,’ so think carefully before using these services, especially if you’re considering them to cope with the increased cost of living.
-Find out more about BNPL on the government’s MoneyHelper website.
+After that ‘buy now pay later’ becomes ‘buy now pay more,’ so think carefully before using these services.
+Find out more about BNPL on the Government’s MoneyHelper website

-Meanwhile, mortgage debt should also be kept under control and an appropriate repayment plan should be in place if it is an interest only mortgage rather than a repayment mortgage where you pay back both interest and capital.
+Meanwhile, mortgage debt should be kept under control, and an appropriate repayment plan should be in place if it is an interest only mortgage rather than a repayment mortgage where you pay back both interest and capital.

-Sometimes life throws you a curveball, and a sudden event such as a boiler breakdown or essential car repair can broadside your finances.
+Sometimes life throws you a curveball, and a sudden event such as a boiler breakdown or essential car repair can seriously dent your finances.
 Having a fund to draw on give you confidence you can deal with issues that arise.

 However much you decide to keep at hand, your emergency savings should still be working hard.
-Your bank might not be offering the best deposit rates even with the recent increases in general interest rates.
-Smaller and “digital” banks and building societies compete for savers’ cash by offering better returns.
-An online savings platform can help you here.
-Depending on your near-term plans a mix of easy-access, fixed-term, and notice accounts can provide both flexibility and better returns.
+Your bank might not be offering the best interest rates and often it’s smaller and “digital” banks and building societies that offer better returns.
+An online savings platform might help you out.
+Depending on your near-term plans a mix of easy-access, fixed-term, and notice savings accounts can provide both flexibility and better returns.

 When your finances are in shape, a lump sum investment can be a viable way to build up a larger pot of money over time.
-Many people enjoy building up their knowledge over time, researching company shares and trading to make an income – but you don’t need to be an expert to invest.
-By investing in a fund, you are spreading your money and risk across dozens of different companies, either managed by an expert or designed to track an index.
+Many people enjoy building up their knowledge, researching company shares and trading to make an income – but you don’t need to be an expert to invest, and when you are starting out it’s best to keep things simple.
+By investing in a fund, you are spreading your money and risk across dozens of different companies listed on the stock market, either managed by an expert or designed to track an index – for instance through exchange traded funds.

 Be sure to use appropriate tax ‘wrappers’ for your investing goals such as a pension for retirement, ISAs for earlier access and Junior ISAs for children.
 By placing your money into ISAs, you can save money and make your investments work harder for you.
 You won’t pay capital gains tax on any profits and there’s no tax on dividends from shares or the income earned on bonds.

-4. Deposit a lump sum into your pension
+4. Put a lump sum into your pension

 When you make a contribution to your personal pension such as a SIPP, the government adds money.
-This is called ‘pension tax relief’ and it is the key advantage of using a pension.
+This is called ‘pension tax relief’ and it is the main advantage of pension saving.
 Not everyone is aware of this special helping hand, but it can have a considerable impact on the size of your investment pot and the income you can generate in retirement.

-Do bear in mind, however, that you won’t be able to access your money in a pension until you are at retirement age.
+When adding money to your pension you need to be happy that you won’t be able to access your money until you are at retirement age.
 Presently this is 55 for personal pensions but it is set to rise to 57 from 6 April 2028.

-If you are employed, you will also be entitled to pension contributions made by your employer, as long as you keep opted into your work scheme and make the required level of contributions yourself.
+If you are employed, you will also be entitled to pension contributions made by your employer, provided you keep opted into your work scheme and make the required level of contributions yourself.
 You should prioritise this form of investing as it is often the most efficient way to provide for retirement by some distance.

 Some of the key things to know: